Identifying cost-effective management practices to enhance biodiversity

 Lead Investigator: Dr Michael Franklin (WSU)

-Co-Investigators: Associate Professor Uffe Nielsen (WSU) and Professor Jeff Powell (WSU)
+Co-Investigators: Professor Uffe Nielsen (WSU) and Professor Jeff Powell (WSU)